cris-valente/Cocktail-recipes/README.md

 In the future the code could get recipes from an API.

 ## Dependencies
-The only external resource of this project is google fonts
+The only external resource of this project is google fonts.

 Quick start: